Attendance & Progress

 The vast majority of our parents recognise that their children are most happy and successful in school when they attend regularly.

-If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Mrs Glenda Gillet (Family Support Worker) who can help.
-Mrs Gillet has already helped many other parents and children in this way.
+If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Mrs Sophie Thornton (Family Support Worker) who can help.
 Seeking early help, no matter the issue, can help you to avoid any fines for non-attendance which can be very costly and embarrassing.

 Rewarding Great Attendance